 For Mac try OPUS DOMINI similar to Franklin and Covey type organizer.

-Reply written almost 2 years ago
+Reply written over 2 years ago

 My experiences with trying to get Red Note Book working on Mac have been negative.
 But on Manjaro it's buttery-smooth.
 It's a Linux-only thing, then.
 And the idea is this: you have a calendar, and each entry you make into RNB refers to a specific day.
 You can write, format your text, add links, etc. It links to rather than embeds files and pictures, although it does show you pictures you've linked to. pdf files are shown just as links (no preview).
 Additionally, there's a decent search function and you can add tags to entries, if you're that way inclined.